Board Members

 Associate Professor Stacey Tay

-Diana Ser Siew Yen
+Diana Ser

 Amita Dutt

-Full Time Consultant, RHT Law Taylor Wessing LLP
+Consultant, RHTLaw Taylor Wessing LLP

-Amita Dutt is a practicing lawyer at RHT Law Taylor Wessing, a law firm in Singapore, where she is also a partner.
+Amita Dutt is a practicing lawyer at RHTLaw Taylor Wessing, a law firm in Singapore, where she is a founding partner and now, a Consultant.
 Her practice areas are Banking, Finance and Real Estate, as well as Private Wealth Management for High Networth Individuals.
-She has been practicing for about 28 years.
+She has been practicing for more than 30 years.
+Her degrees are a Bachelor of Law where she obtained from the National University of Singapore and an MBA from Curtin University, Australia.

-General Manager, Hanbaobao Pte Ltd (Licensee of McDonald’s Singapore)
+Director, Brand Communications, Hanbaobao Pte Ltd (Licensee of McDonald’s Singapore)

 Mr Mirza Namazie